novarac23/ror-techfleet-class/week-6/test_1.md

 * Did not lost more then five games
 * Did not draw more then 2 games
 * Won over 8 games

+Also display the worst team that has the lowest score